Parliamentary.ai

 Government Spending

-The bill is not expected to have a significant direct impact on government spending.
-The transfer of the Peter Pan royalties might lead to a small change in government revenue, but the overall financial effect is minimal.
+The bill is not expected to have a significant direct impact on UK government spending.
+The changes relate to governance and copyright ownership, not direct funding.

 Groups Affected